euniceylee/aldente/README.md

 # Al-dente
-Finally.
-A raspberry pi powered to-do list that prints out your trello cards like orders that enter a chef's kitchen.
-Once complete, stab the order and feel the satisfaction of your accomplishment.
+A raspberry pi powered to-do list that prints out your trello cards like orders in a chef's kitchen.
+Once complete, stab and feel the satisfaction of your accomplishment.

 <br>
 <br>
 Built by Eunice Lee and Pam Assogba